jhvanderschee/jekyllcodex/_without-plugin/slider.md

 ### How it works

 The code allows you to set the height of the slider as an integer (number), and the unit in as '%' or 'px'.
+You can define if you want the transition to be a 'slide' or a 'fade'.
+And finally how long each slide should stay on the screen (in seconds).
 Click the 'read more' link for a demo.

 {% include slider.html height="50" unit="%" transition="slide" duration="7" %}